Robust heterodimensional cycles in two-parameter unfolding of homoclinic tangencies: Heterodimensional dynamics in two-parameter unfolding families

-\begin{proof} The forward-invariance of $\mathcal{C}^{cu}$ implies that there is a piece $w$ of $W^u(Q)$ has the form \eqref{eq:WuQ:0} with $\phi^u(Z,Y,V)$ defined on a small neighborhood $\mathcal{D}_0$ of $(Z_Q,Y_Q,V_Q)$ and satisfying \eqref{eq:WuQ:00}.
-We will find the desired curve in some iterate of $w\cap W^{cs}=:w^c$.
-For brevity, we use the same notation for the name of a surface as well as the equation defining it.
-By construction, the piece $w^c$ has the form
+\begin{proof} The invariance of the cone field $\mathcal{C}^{cu}$ given by \eqref{eq:cone_cu} implies that there is a piece $w^u$ of $W^u(Q)$ which contains $Q$ and has the form \eqref{eq:WuQ:0} with $\phi^u(Z,Y,V)$ defined on a small neighborhood of $(Z_Q,Y_Q,V_Q)$ and satisfying \eqref{eq:WuQ:00}.
+By the invariance of $\mathcal{C}^{cu}$, further iterations of $w^u$ have the same form, so it suffices to show that some forward iterate of $w^u$ contains points whose $(Z,Y,V)$-coordinates cover the desired region $\{(Z,Y)\in D(V)\}$.